BabylonJS/Documentation/content/dev_stories/ecommerce_vaporwear_viewer.md

     from the sample adding VR support.
 (He also cleaned up a lot of copied-over comments he didn't need anymore.)
-Since thee Vaporwear site was targeting a very clean presentation bordering on minimalism, so he decided to also remove the logo and fullscreen UI from the nav bar.
+Since thee Vaporwear site was targeting a very clean presentation bordering on minimalism, he decided to also remove the logo and fullscreen UI from the nav bar.

     ![Remove VR support and comments](/img/devStories/vaporwearViewer/19_delete_vr_and_comments.png)
 1. Lastly, he wanted to make sure the model was rendered using the